samruthv/2021_NBAplayers_Clustering-Regression-_Project/README.md

 We then move onto more complex clustering models in python.
 One of the situations we were trying to cluster were the type of players.
 This was a difficult task becuase we did not want k-means to cluster the players who get more playing time to less playing.
 If we used all the variables our medel just seperated the players by who put up more higher stats vs lower states.
 We did not want this.
 What we want was to cluser by play style.
 So the 'catch and shoot player', 'big man', 'facilitators', 'all rounded'and ect get paired together.
-For us to get this result, we could not include any variables that were coorealted to playing time.
+For us to get this result, we could not include any variables that were coorealted to playing time(We go into more detail on why we can not use time depandent statistics more in detail atr the bottem of the 'Clustering' section).
 So for example instead of using 3 points made, we would use 3 point percentage.
 This was a very itterative process and I kept going back to look at where the models were placing playuers until I thought a model looked good enough.
 There is no correct or incorrect answer to this clustering as it kept changing as I was tunign the model with variables.
 But in the end I was a ble to land on a cluster that I thought was prettu good.

 We first have the facilitators.
 These are the players with a high basketball IQ and can see plays happening before they happen.
 In addition, these types of players are typically masters of the half court set offense and they usually know the correct spots for each player on the court.
 It was not by coincidence that a lot of point gaurds or players with good assist percentages got placed in this catagory.